longqian95/MakeDL/README.md

 `]add https://github.com/longqian95/MakeDL.git`

-Modify `deps/deps.jl` to setup building environment.
+Copy `deps/sample_settings.jl` to `MakeDL/MakeDL_settings.jl` and modify related settings in the file to setup building environment.

 Run `MakeDL.test()` or `MakeDL.test_essential()` to check if working